mcoen93ns/TicTacToeAttempt1/NOTES.md

 -- no winner yet
 -- player 1 becomes current player

-- Detecting a winner 🙌
+- Detecting a winner ✅
 -- player 1 wins with horizontal victory ✅
 -- player 2 wins with vertical victory ✅
--- player 1 wins with diagonal victory from top left to bottom right ✅ -- player 2 wins with diagonal victory from top right to bottom left 🙌
+-- player 1 wins with diagonal victory from top left to bottom right ✅ -- player 2 wins with diagonal victory from top right to bottom left ✅

+- Detecting a draw ✅

+- Bot mode
+-- Trigger the bots to play a game 🙌
+--- Player 1 starts
+--- Picks a random empty cell
+--- Places his mark
+--- Player 2 picks a random empty cell
+--- Places his mark
+--- Repeat until there is a winner or a draw
+-- Result: winner or draw

 ## Units
 - Game board